Adtya09/Chat-Bot/README.md

 >>> import nltk
 >>> nltk.download('punkt')
 ```
-Modify `intents.json` with different intents and responses for your Chatbot
+Modify `intents.json` with different intents and responses for your Chatbot as the behaviour you required.

 Run
 ```